secretstartups/handbook/content/job-families/marketing/developer-evangelist.md

 ### Requirements

 - Excellent written and verbal communication skills
-- Background in or deep curiosity about the cloud computing and devops ecosystem
+- Background in or deep curiosity about the cloud computing and DevOps ecosystem
 - Track record of success in a software company
 - At least 3-5 years work experience in a fast-paced working environment
 - Exceptional organizational skills